factorie/factorie/tutorials/Tutorial10Variables.scala.md

     println("Tensor st oneNorm is "+st.oneNorm)
     assertEquals(st.oneNorm, 2.3, 0.01)
     val ut = new UniformTensor1(33, 0.1) // A vector of length 33, in which all values are 0.1
-    // Tensors of ranks 1 through 4 are available
+    // WeightsMap of ranks 1 through 4 are available
     val dt4 = new DenseTensor4(3, 4, 5, 2) // A Tensor with 4 dimensions, storing 3*4*5*2 numbers.
     println("dt4 value at indices (2,3,4,1) is "+dt4(2,3,4,1))